ANetTow/Pro_IBM/README.md

 <img src = https://github.com/ANetTow/Pro_IBM/blob/master/Pro_IBM_flowchart.png title="Pro IBM Flowchart" align="left" style="float" width="400">*Flowchart of model events.
 From Hynes et al (2015a), Fig. 1.*

 The IBM is fully described in Hynes et al (2015a).
+The flowchart shows the processes and decisions in the model.
+All cells grow and respire.
+Cells that are large anough and have been randomly selected can begin DNA replication, entering S phase.
+Cells that have completed DNA replication and have endured the duration of G2 can divide.
+All cells can be randomly selected to be grazed, and the grazing rate is chosen to balance population growth so the model does not become numerically overwhelmed.

+The model is run for 30 days.
+During the last 3 days, grazing is turned off for analysis.

 ## Functions